ArnaudPoletto/lipid-daylit-sky-categorization/README.md

 1. **Prepare the new video dataset:** Ensure the new sky videos are in a compatible format (e.g., MP4, AVI, MOV, MKV) and stored in the [data/videos/processed](data/videos/processed) directory.
 The videos should contain visible sky regions for accurate descriptor extraction.

-2. **Preparte the manually annotated masks:** If you have manually annotated masks for the new videos, place them in the [data/videos/masks](data/videos/masks) directory.
+2. **Prepare the manually annotated masks:** If you have manually annotated masks for the new videos, place them in the [data/videos/masks](data/videos/masks) directory.
 This step is optional, typically used for datasets where specific regions of interest need to be focused on.

 3. **Clone the Grounded Segment Anything 2 (GSAM2) repository:**